dmitryduev/kowalski-archived/readme.md

 # Kowalski 1.0

-The legendary penguin got `docker`ized!
-Under the hood, it switched from `flask` to `aiohttp` and ditched the task queue to improve performance and robustness.
+The legendary `ZTF` penguin got `docker`ized!
+Under the hood, it switched from `flask` to `aiohttp` and ditched the redis/rq-based task queue to improve performance and robustness.

 ## Production service